-Running a small business can be exciting.
+Running a small business can be exciting and terrifying.
 Seeing your products and services come to market is rewarding.
-But running a business is challenging, and the pressures of managing all aspects of the company can be overwhelming at times.
+Along with that, comes the pressure of managing all aspects of the company; these responsibilities can turn out to be equally overwhelming at times.
 This creates a marketing dilemma for small businesses.

 When problems arise, a business owner must decide where to focus their attention and effort.
 When multiple issues come up, decisions must be made on what gets priority and what gets put on the back burner.
 For too many businesses, marketing is one of the tasks that often finds its way to the bottom of the priority list.
 Building out products and services, finding new sales, managing customers, and even infrastructure, usually takes precedence over marketing activities.